TheOdinProject/curriculum/nodeJS/express_and_mongoose/deployment.md

 ### Adaptable.io

 - Like Railway, has a simple deployment process.
 You simply link to your project's GitHub repo.
-- Free plan does not limit the number of apps you can deploy.
+- Free plan does not limit the number of applications you can deploy.
 - Also has fixed and usage-based payment plans.

 **Free plan**

-- No limits on the number of apps you can deploy on the free plan.
+- No limits on the number of applications you can deploy on the free plan.
-- Monthly performance allowance is more than sufficient for course/personal projects (approx. 25,000 API requests per month).
+- Monthly performance allowance is more than sufficient for course/personal projects (approximately 25,000 API requests per month).
-- Idle server wake up duration is quicker than Render.
+- Applications are put to sleep when inactive but wake up speed is quicker than Render.
 - No credit card required.

 **Links**